 Chatbots aren’t meant to replace human interaction but instead facilitate interaction in general and provide accurate, instant information.
 Chatbots function 24/7/365.
 They allow a potential client/customer/audience member access to your business at times they might not otherwise have been able to have access.
 Instead of losing sleep (literally) over missed opportunities to interact, you can instead create a chatbot to answer basic questions.

 A chatbot is always on, even when no one at your company is.

 Chatbots take to providing and gathering information like a starship trooper takes to squashing the alien bug menace.
 From answering frequently asked questions like hours of operation or pricing to the chatbot asking its own questions to gather information about the potential client, chatbots are a fantastic way to automate this process while also providing interaction and potential for leading people through your marketing funnel.

 Someone asked your chatbot for your hours of operation?
-Have your chatbot give them the info then hit them with a coupon valid for the next couple of days!
+Have your chatbot give them the info then provide a coupon valid for the next couple of days.
 Someone asked a question about a product or service?
-Have your chatbot ask a few follow-up questions to determine the most relevant product or service to inform them of!
+Have your chatbot ask a few follow-up questions to determine the most relevant product or service to inform them of.

 You can even have a chatbot troubleshoot common problems and then, if the problem persists, forward all the relevant info to an actual human, saving time and money in the information gathering process.

 Despite how helpful chatbots are, they are still an automatic form of interaction that has the potential for abuse.
 This is why companies like Facebook have implemented chatbot policies.